Warehouse Management

 What is picking and packing?

 Picking and packing is the process of selecting and packaging products in a warehouse.
 This includes ‘picking’ the right type and number of products from inventory and ‘packing’ them for shipment.
-Pick and pack is often the most costly and time-consuming process found in a typical warehouse.
+Warehouse pick and pack is often the most costly and time-consuming process found in a typical warehouse.

-For a pick and pack system to be effective, warehouse operations must be tightly organised and human error must be reduced to a minimum.
-To support pick and pack workers, modern warehouses will often utilise automation and different warehouse technologies that increase efficiency.
+For warehouse picking systems to be effective, warehouse operations must be tightly organised and human error must be reduced to a minimum.
+To support pick and pack workers, modern warehouses will often utilise automation and different warehouse technologies that increase efficiency, such as picking and packing software.

 Why is pick and pack process efficiency important?